 Network Interface Card

 Devices that connect to a network require a network interface controller to do so.
 These can be wired or wireless.
+Each NIC is issued with a unique MAC address when it is manufactured and it always stays the same, regardless of the network that it is connected to.

 Wireless NIC (Wifi / Bluetooth)